Simplifying $D$-Dimensional Physical-State Sums in Gauge Theory and Gravity: Generalized Ward identity

-In this subsection we show how we can use the GWI to drop the spurious singularities when inserting the projectors.
-We start by reviewing the use of the WI and explaining why it is not enough by itself.
-We then discuss the use of the GWI.
+\textit{Proof of claim:} We consider the sewing of $n$ gauge particles with $n\leq n_L-1$.
+We assume that the $n$ particles in question are labeled particle 1 through particle $n$.
+Using the process described in the previous subsection, we arrange the amplitudes such that they obey the GWI for particles 2 through $n$.

-Imagine we are sewing together two amplitudes, $\mathcal{A}_L$ and $\mathcal{A}_R$.
-We describe the sewing of the first two gauge particles.
-Subsequent sewings would follow in the same way as long as the amplitudes obey the GWI for the legs being sewn.
+We first show how we may use the WI for particle 1 to drop the spurious singularities in the corresponding insertion of the projector.
+We then discuss the use of the GWI for particle 2 for the same purpose.
+Subsequent sewings follow in the same manner.